aeftimia/tlang/docs/introduction.rst

    :class:`Repetition`, :class:`Greedy`, :func:`repetition`, :func:`greedy`.
    For maximum performance on long repetitions, apply :func:`decache` to remove any caching from the parser to be repeated before creating the repetition.
+   Generally, using recursive repetitions works nicely with macros but will blow out your stack with many consecutive matches.
+Greedy repetitions just give you the longest match, which is fast and efficient.
+Nongreedy repetitions are useful for ambiguous situations.
+Both can lead to counterintuitive situations if you're not careful.
+For maximum performance, use :class:`Greedy` or :func:`greedy` after applying :func:`decache`.

 Sometimes it's useful to return the first of multiple matches.
 As is customary, this `PEG <https://en.wikipedia.org/wiki/Parsing_expression_grammar>`_